MicrosoftDocs/sdk-api/sdk-api-src/content/spellcheck/index.md

 ## -description

-This header is used by spellcheck.
+This header is used by Spell Checker API.
 For more information, see:

 - [Spell Checker API](../_spellcheck/index.md)